-Unfortunately, people don’t like change, and are quick to react negatively to it.
-That’s why we need to really hone in on what it is exactly that consumers and end-users want and demand.
-NewVoiceMedia did in fact aim to provide greater context to the discussion, and did collect some of this information.
+Unfortunately, people don’t like change and are quick to react negatively to it.
+That’s why we need to hone in on what it is exactly that consumers and end-users want and demand.
+NewVoiceMedia did aim to provide greater context to the discussion, and did collect some of this information.
 I think it is equally, if not even more, important to try to understand.

 We talk time and time again about going where the customer is, and providing the tools they need to get the support they want where, when and how they want it.
 But are we truly doing that?

 1. How do people want their customer service handled?

 - 75% of those reviewed prefer to have their customer service queries handled by live customer service agents.

 - 13% specifically said that they prefer chatbots